-22. (i) New Global Note:
+22. New Global Note: (a)

-[Yes/No]27
+[Yes/No]

-(ii) New Safekeeping Structure:
+(b) New Safekeeping Structure: [Yes/No]

-[Yes/No]28

 [If yes to (b), include the following: Record Date: the relevant due date for payment minus one business day (being for this purpose a day on which each of Euroclear and Clearstream, Luxembourg (as applicable) is open for business).
 See Condition 5(d).]